Daniels College of Business, Suite 480 Mail Code: 2101 S.University Blvd.Denver, CO 80208

 |Select four Marketing electives (3000-level courses).||16|

 The Marketing minor is available to all traditional DU undergraduate students.
+Students may not pursue both the Marketing minor and the Sales Leadership minor.

 24 credits, including: